brianchaan/dotfiles/README.md

 1. Add or remove packages you use in brewfile.sh.
 1. Add or remove applications you use in caskfile.sh.
 1. Replace references to LastPass with whatever password manager you use.
-1. Update the dropbox.sh file with any files you want to include from your Dropbox, if any, otherwise ignore.
+1. Update the drive.sh file with any files you want to include from your Google Drive, if any, otherwise ignore.

 ---